A member of the custard apple family, Annonaceae, and the Annona genus, Cherimoya is closely

 after the color change.
 The best flavor occurs when the fruit is picked just after becoming soft, but it

 must be consumed or frozen immediately.
+The fruit are bad-tasting when overripe.

 Storage after harvest: The fruit are highly perishable and easily